cloudflare/cloudflare-docs/content/rules/url-forwarding/examples/redirect-all-country.md

 ---
 pcx_content_type: example
-summary: A redirect rule where all website visitors from the United Kingdom are redirected to a different domain, but current functionality is maintained in the same paths.
+summary: Create a redirect rule to redirect all website visitors from the United Kingdom to a different domain, maintaining the current functionality in the same paths.
 product:
   - Redirect Rules
 title: Redirect all requests from one country to another domain